 - Warranty information is not available

-Everlast is a known brand for producing the best boxing gears for a long time.
+Everlast is a known brand for producing the finest boxing gears for a long time.
 This is pair of boxing gloves that come from their reputed brand.

-This is an amateur light weight glove categorized for youth or junior .
-This light weight and amateur boxing glove comes in the amateur glove colors blue and red.
+This is an amateur light weight glove categorized for youth or junior.
+This light weight and amateur boxing gloves come in the amateur glove colors blue and red.

 Back to this pair, this pair is made for beginners who are knocking on the door of professional boxing.
 This pair of the glove features multi-coated padding, making sure that you have a safe contact point.

-There is an Evercool mesh palm that allows breathability and air dry.
+There is an Evercool mesh palm that allows breathability and air-dry.
 Everlast Prospect Youth Glove has a hook and loop wrist closure strap for wrist stability.
-This gives you a perfect and snug fit as well.
+This gives you a perfect fit as well.

 This is an Eight oz glove for amateur youth boxers, and it comes with a punch mitt for training purposes and can be used as sparring gloves.